mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/03.Production-installation-with-kubernetes/docs.md

 ## Expose the mTLS service
-You can expose the Mender mTLS Ambassador service with a L4 Load balancer.
+You can expose the Mender Gateway service with a L4 Load balancer.
 Please refer to your cloud provider documentation for a complete overview.
 Here you can have sample setups, that could be different for your specific use case:

 * AWS sample setup: